 (Flickr)

 While most Chicagoans are familiar with the ever-popular Museum Campus, don’t forget about these noteworthy locations in South Loop.
-The educational opportunities within this iconic neighborhood are endless, but these public attractions will be sure to provide a day full of family fun.
+The educational opportunities within this iconic neighborhood are endless, but these public attractions will be sure to provide a day full of family fun for early learners.
 Head a little further south in the city and check out these notable, historic attractions in Hyde Park.